Scalable GANs with Transformers: Proposed Method

 \paragraph{Generative Adversarial Networks} Generative Adversarial Networks~(GAN)~\citep{GAN} is an adversarial learning framework between two networks, the generator $G(z, c)$ and discriminator $D(I, c)$.
 Specifically, for a given randomly sampled latent code $z \in \mathbb{R}^{d_z} \sim p_z$ and condition $c$, the generator $G(z, c)$ synthesizes a fake image $\hat{x} \in \mathbb{R}^{H \times W \times 3}$ and the discriminator learns to distinguish the real image $x \in \mathbb{R}^{H \times W \times 3}$ and the fake image $\hat{x}$, while the generator learns to deceive the discriminator.

-GAN has several interesting properties compared to other types of generative models, diffusion and AR models.
-For example, it offers extremely low dimensional latent space~(e.g. $d_z=64$) and semantic latent space which is suitable for image manipulation.
-Moreover, its generation process requires only a single inference step, making inference highly efficient.
-Despite these advantages, GAN has not been explored in terms of scalability, which is one of the main cause of the success of other generative model.
-In this paper, we study how to scale GAN using on the transformer architecture that is already verified its scalability across various tasks.
+GANs have several appealing properties compared to diffusion and AutoRegressive (AR) models: they use a very low-dimensional, semantically meaningful latent space (e.g., $d_z=64$) that supports image manipulation, and they generate images in a single forward pass, enabling highly efficient inference.
+Despite these advantages, GAN scalability remains underexplored—unlike other modern generative models.
+In this work, we investigate how to scale GANs using a Transformer-based architecture with proven scalability across tasks.